| from Sharon Lathan, bellselling

 invests in to bring the railroad to Rosings.
 While bit players

 like Anne de Bourgh and Georgiana Darcy are given more of a voice.
+Overall, if you're willing

 to hop in the saddle, you'll enjoy the ride.